 Danna Agmon is an Assistant Professor in the History department, and Core Faculty in the Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT).
-She was trained in an interdisciplinary program, receiving a PhD in Anthropology and History from the University of Michigan in 2011.
-Her specialty is the history of French empire in the early modern period, and her research explores the fraught intersection of commerce and conversion in the eighteenth-century French colonies, specifically in South Asia and the Indian Ocean.
+She was trained in an interdisciplinary program, receiving a PhD in Anthropology and History from the University of Michigan.
+Her specialty is the history of French empire in the early modern period, specifically in South Asia and the Indian Ocean.
+Her research explores the fraught intersection of trade and religion in the eighteenth-century French colonies in India.

 Currently she is working on a book manuscript, titled “The Nayiniyappa Affair: Commerce, Conversion, and a Colonial Scandal in French India.”
 An article drawn from this project, titled “The Currency of Kinship: Trading Families and Trading on Family in Colonial French India,” was recently published in the journal Eighteenth-Century Studies.
 Another article, “Striking Pondichéry: Religious Struggles and French Authority in an Indian Colony of the Ancien Régime,” will appear in the journal French Historical Studies.
 Her work has been supported by a Bourse Chateaubriand, the Council for European Studies, the University of Michigan’s Institute for the Humanities, and Virginia Tech’s College of Liberal Arts and Human Sciences.